MRCIEU/MR-randomization-test/1-sims/b-selection-bias/jobs/jobs-iv0_1/README.md

 # Run jobs

-For IV effect on X of rsq=0.1.
+This directory contains job files, to run simulations for the scenarios with an IV effect on X of rsq=0.1.

+We run these jobs on Blue Crystal phase 3 (https://www.acrc.bris.ac.uk/acrc/phase3.htm).

 ```bash
 qsub j-2-2.sh